eclipse-theia/theia-website/src/docs/faq.md

 ## Is Theia just a new version of the old Eclipse IDE?

-No — Theia is a completely new technology stack with a modern architecture, nothing like the classic Eclipse IDE.
+No — Theia is a completely independent project, based on a new technology stack with a modern web-based architecture.

 <details> <summary>Longer answer</summary>
 Theia and the classic Eclipse IDE share the Eclipse Foundation name but have entirely different architectures, technologies, and user experiences: